Here are blog posts that I have written for various platforms, including Signals and Science Borealis.

 Medium | March 3 2019

 In this self-published blog post, I wrote a beginner’s guide to science communication opportunities in Canada, which includes outreach, public speaking, writing, journalism and social media initiatives.
+This was translated into French by ComSciConQC.

 Signals | February 5 2019